Evan Worthington

-Evan Worthington (born Evan White, September 18, 1995) is an American football safety for the Philadelphia Stars of the United States Football League (USFL).
+Evan Worthington (born Evan White, September 18, 1995) is an American football safety.
 He played college football at Colorado.

 Professional career

+Baltimore Ravens

-After going unselected in the 2019 NFL Draft, Worthington was signed as an undrafted free agent by the Baltimore Ravens.
+After going unselected in the 2019 NFL draft, Worthington was signed as an undrafted free agent by the Baltimore Ravens.
 He was waived on May 6, 2019.

+Calgary Stampeders

 On February 13, 2020, Worthington signed a contract with the Calgary Stampeders of the Canadian Football League (CFL), but the season was cancelled.

+TSL Generals

 In 2021, Worthington played for the Generals of The Spring League.

+Philadelphia Stars

 Worthington was signed by the Philadelphia Stars of the United States Football League (USFL) on April 1, 2022.
+He became a free agent after the 2023 season.

+San Antonio Brahmas

+On December 13, 2023, Worthington signed with the San Antonio Brahmas of the XFL.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.